After employee salaries, marketing is typically the biggest expense for most businesses.

 This is an opportunity to get creative with your page design.
-For example, look at how speech bubble pictograms are used in this page to show key statistics:
+Look at how speech bubble pictograms are used in this marketing plan example to show key statistics:

 In that same marketing plan, important content-related data is emphasized using brightly colored shapes, illustrative icons and big fonts:

 4. Use your main marketing goal to guide your design

 One of the main goals of your marketing plan is to identify your high-level marketing goals.
 Your marketing plan design should be driven by this goal–in your page layouts and in the design elements you use.

 You can do this by picking a design motif that reflects your goal and using that throughout your marketing plan.
-This could be a particular shape or item (for example, using images of plants in an SEO plan to represent growth) or a color scheme that reflects the mood of your mission.
+This could be a particular shape or item (for example, using images of plants in a work plan to represent growth) or a color scheme that reflects the mood of your mission.

-For example, this social media marketing plan identifies their goal as being the go-to source of inspiration and information for runners:
+This social media marketing plan example identifies their goal as being the go-to source of inspiration and information for runners: